Luna-Klatzer/KudOS/README.md

 # Kudo Disk Operating System

-A small OS and Kernel Project for Learning Purposes
+A OS and Kernel Project for Learning Purposes based on Nasm and x86_64 which implements C and C++ code for kernel functionality

 ## Building .iso and /dist